enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ```

 In this code, there is a timer that continuously changes the rendered output of this component.
 This
 might be a reasonable thing to do in your application.
-The thing is, Enzyme has no way of knowing
+The thing is, enzyme has no way of knowing
 that these changes are taking place, and no way to automatically update the render tree.
-In Enzyme
+In enzyme
-v2, Enzyme operated *directly* on the in-memory representation of the render tree that React itself
+v2, enzyme operated *directly* on the in-memory representation of the render tree that React itself
 had.
-This means that even though Enzyme couldn't know when the render tree was updated, updates
+This means that even though enzyme couldn't know when the render tree was updated, updates
 would be reflected anyway, since React *does* know.

-Enzyme v3 architecturally created a layer where React would create an intermediate representation
+enzyme v3 architecturally created a layer where React would create an intermediate representation
-of the render tree at an instance in time and pass that to Enzyme to traverse and inspect.
+of the render tree at an instance in time and pass that to enzyme to traverse and inspect.
 This has
 many advantages, but one of the side effects is that now the intermediate representation does not
 receive automatic updates.

-Enzyme does attempt to automatically "update" the root wrapper in most common scenarios, but these
+enzyme does attempt to automatically "update" the root wrapper in most common scenarios, but these
 are only the state changes that it knows about.
 For all other state changes, you may need to call
 `wrapper.update()` yourself.